-The microcontroller contains a low voltage reset circuit in order to monitor the supply voltage of the device and provides an MCU reset should the value fall below a certain predefined level.
-The LVR function is always enabled in FAST and SLOW Mode with a specific LVR voltage V{LVR} .
-If the supply voltage of the device drops to within a range of $0.9V \sim V{LVR}$ such as might occur when changing the battery in battery powered applications, the LVR will automatically reset the device internally and the LVRF bit in the RSTFC register will also be set to 1.
+The microcontroller contains a low voltage reset circuit in order to monitor the supply voltage of the device.
+The LVR function is always enabled in the FAST and SLOW modes with a specific LVR voltage, V{LVR} .
+If the supply voltage of the device drops to within a range of $0.9V \sim V{LVR}$ such as might occur when changing the battery, the LVR will automatically reset the device internally and the LVRF bit in the RSTFC register will also be set to 1.
 For a valid LVR signal, a low supply voltage, i.e., a voltage in the range between $0.9V \sim V{LVR}$ must exist for a time greater than that specified by t{LVR} in the LVR/LVD Electrical Characteristics.
 If the duration of the low supply voltage state does not exceed this value, the LVR will ignore the low supply voltage and will not perform a reset function.
 The actual V{LVR} value can be selected by the LVS bits in the LVRC register.
-If the LVS7~LVS0 bits are changed to some different values by environmental noise, the LVR will reset the device after a delay time, t{RESET} .
+If the LVS7~LVS0 bits have any other values, which may perhaps occur due to adverse environmental conditions such as noise, the LVR will reset the device after a delay time, t{RESET} .
 When this happens, the LRF bit in the RSTFC register will be set to 1.
-Note that the LVR function will be automatically disabled when the device enters the SLEEP or IDLE mode.
+Note that the LVR function will be automatically disabled when the device enters the SLEEP/IDLE mode.